-c.
+- c.
 Where off-street parking areas abut local or collector public streets, such areas shall be separated from an abutting street by a continuous landscaped planter which extends parallel to the street frontage of the parking area.
 The planter shall be a minimum of ten (10) feet in width exclusive of perimeter curbs.
-Up to one-half of the area of this required landscape planter may be counted toward fulfilling the requirements of the required landscaping for lots under twenty thousand (20,000) square feet.

-- Utilize trees and landscaping wherever possible to shade buildings as a means of enhancing energy conservation. - 96.
-All landscaped areas shall be continuously and properly maintained in good condition. - 107.
+Up to one-half of the area of this required landscape planter may be counted toward fulfilling the requirements of the required landscaping for lots under twenty thousand (20,000) square feet. - 6.
+All landscaped areas shall be continuously and properly maintained in good condition. - 7.
 At least twenty-five (25) percent of all trees installed shall be from a twenty-four (24) inch box, and no tree shall be less than fifteen (15) gallon size.
 At least fifty (50) percent of all shrubs shall be of five-gallon size, and no shrub shall be less than one-gallon size.
-Ground covers shall be planted at no further apart than six inches on center. - 118.
-Multiple family residential developments shall comply with the provisions of chapter 8.30. - 129.
+Ground covers shall be planted at no further apart than six inches on center. - 8.
+Multiple family residential developments shall comply with the provisions of chapter 8.30. - 9.
 Single family residential developments shall comply with the provisions of chapter 8.30.